Benchmark protocol#

 Fixed splits.
 We use the published

 train_<ds>.csv/test_<ds>.csv(Zenodo 10.5281/zenodo.7968969).
-The test set is touched exactly once, for the final report — never for any model-selection decision.Model selection on cross-validation only.
+The test set is touched exactly once, for the final report — never for any model-selection decision.Stability-aware model selection on cross-validation only.
 Hyperparameters and epochs are chosen on a k-fold cross-validation of the train split (stratified for classification).
 Folds: 5 for the small/medium datasets (Auto MPG, Heart, COMPAS); a single 80/20 holdout for the large ones (Loan, Blog), where a single split is already low-variance and k-fold would cost 5× for no real gain.
-The per-trial objective is the mean metric across folds.
+Each trial is evaluated over

 Why our numbers differ from the original papers#